arshpsps/goban/README.md

 ---

-Might wanna look into [cobra](https://pkg.go.dev/github.com/spf13/cobra)
+~Might wanna look into [cobra](https://pkg.go.dev/github.com/spf13/cobra)~

+A cobra based approach wouldn't really work unless the app runs as a service or the like.